Skitsouprenup/vue3-laravel10-survey-app/README.md

 * **Javascript**

 # Testing this project
 You can clone this project and test it for yourself.
-However, you need to create *.env* file in *client/buy-digial* directory for frontend.
-For the backend, you need to create *config* directory in *server* directory then create *default.json* in it.
+However, you need to generate and new laravel app key first by executing this command:
+`php artisan key:generate`

+And then, put your database name in .env next to 'DB_DATABASE' key.
+Next, don't forget to execute `composer intall` to install the packages in laravel project.